AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ### Series colors

-Now, note that as soon as our connectors have become of some width, it becomes necessary to set some value for the {api:anychart.core.map.series.Connector#fill}.fill(){api} method of our series in addition to {api:anychart.core.map.series.Connector#stroke}.stroke(){api}, if we'd like our connectors to be colored somehow differently from the default.
-Of course, these colors can be also defined through the dataset.
-As usual, it's possible to edit colors for hovered and selected states also - for these states use {api:anychart.core.map.series.Connector#hoverFill}.hoverFill(){api}, {api:anychart.core.map.series.Connector#hoverstroke}.hoverStroke(){api}, {api:anychart.core.map.series.Connector#selectFill}.selectFill(){api} and {api:anychart.core.map.series.Connector#selectStroke}.selectStroke(){api} methods.
+As soon as our connectors acquire some width, we can set the filling color for them.
+There are several method used for changing the default colors: {api:anychart.core.map.series.Connector#fill}.fill(){api} and {api:anychart.core.map.series.Connector#stroke}.stroke(){api} methods are used to color connectors in normal state, colors can be also defined through the dataset.
+It's possible to change colors for hovered and selected states using {api:anychart.core.map.series.Connector#hoverFill}.hoverFill(){api}, {api:anychart.core.map.series.Connector#hoverstroke}.hoverStroke(){api}, {api:anychart.core.map.series.Connector#selectFill}.selectFill(){api} and {api:anychart.core.map.series.Connector#selectStroke}.selectStroke(){api} methods.
+Note that fill color is used only with start or end size greater than zero.
+Only stroke color is visible by default.

 ```
 	// setting colors for hovered and selected